progit/progit/de/01-introduction/01-chapter1.markdown

 <!--When you have all the necessary dependencies, you can go ahead and grab the latest snapshot from the Git web site:-->

-Nachdem Du die genannten Bibliotheken installiert hast, besorge dir die aktuelle Version des Git Quellcodes von der Git Webseite:
+Nachdem Du die genannten Bibliotheken installiert hast, besorge Dir die aktuelle Version des Git Quellcodes von der Git Webseite:

 	http://git-scm.com/download